Hreflang HTML Examples for Every Scenario

 <link rel="alternate" hreflang="x-default" href="https://example.com/us/about/" />

 Language codes are ISO 639-1 (lowercase), region codes are ISO 3166-1 alpha-2 (uppercase).
 So en-GB, not en-gb or en-UK.
+See the full hreflang language codes reference for a complete list.

 Mix language-only and language+region